Canon 1D vs Panasonic G7

 Review summary: Canon 1D vs Panasonic G7

 So how do things add up?
-Is the Canon 1D better than the Panasonic G7 or vice versa?
+Which of the two cameras – the Canon 1D or the Panasonic G7 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.